All Products

 • type: The operation type.
 Valid value: volume-expand, which indicates expansion.

-2. Create an automatic expansion policy.
+2. Create the automatic expansion policy.

 kubectl create -f StorageAutoScalerPolicy.yaml

-Step 3: Verify automatic disk expansion
+Step 2: Verify the automatic disk expansion

 apiVersion: apps/v1